cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

     > WARNING: EDITING THE /etc/hosts FILE IS NOT RECOMMENDED AND SHOULD NOT BE USED IN PRODUCTION.

 1. Configure and install the new RabbitMQ node according to the same installation process above.
- Use the configuration of "rest of the nodes", and add the node as the ith(i=the node's number in order) node in the 'cluster_members' section.
+ Use the configuration of "rest of the nodes", and add the node as the ith (i = the node's number in order) node in the 'cluster_members' section.

 1. On a Cloudify Management service cluster node, execute: